SharpWoW/wowhaxe/README.md

 ## Acknowledgements

-The wrapper code in `Wrapper.hx` was figured out by `Vendethiel` at the WoW AddOns Discord.
+The wrapper code in `Wrapper.hx` was figured out by @vendethiel at the WoW AddOns Discord.

 ## Building